pythonarcade/arcade/doc/tutorials/edge_artifacts/index.rst

 ==============

-When working with images, particularly ones with transparency, graphics cards can create graphic artifacts on their edges, so we get images like this:
+When working with images, particularly ones with transparency, graphics cards can create graphic artifacts on their edges.
+Images can have 'borders' where they aren't wanted.
+For example, here there's a line on the top and left:

 .. image:: p0.png
     :width: 20%